mokuda2/senioryearreflection/_posts/2023-01-01-The-Head-and-the-Heart.md

 _..._

-_May 30, 2021.
-“It’s the end of an era,” Elder Candari said._

-_It really did feel like the end of an era.
-I had been an office elder for the past ten months.
-It was nearing 9pm, and we were about to head back to the apartment for the night._

-_It would be my last trip from the office back to the apartment.
-I had taken that route countless times, even before I was transferred to Bellevue: the speed bumps, the left turn at the signal onto 12th Street, the scenic view of the highway.
-It was weird._

-_I was a little nervous about not waking up early enough to get to the airport on time, but I was able to get out of bed without much trouble the next day—May 31, 2021._

-_It was weird when I got on the plane.
+_May 31, 2021.
+It was weird when I got on the plane.
 I was flying to Salt Lake City and then taking a connecting flight to Idaho Falls.
 I couldn’t believe that I was actually leaving.
 Two years felt so long in the moment, but now that I was finished, it felt like such a blur._

 _When I got off the plane in Idaho Falls, I was surprised to see Shari and David waving at me from afar.
 I didn’t expect them to show up.
 After I retrieved my luggage, I got to see Mom and Dad and gave them hugs._